-Every now and then, there arises the necessity to find out what version of a particular package is running on a CentOS, RedHat or Fedora Linux system.
+Every now and then, there arises the necessity for Linux administrators to find out what version of a particular package is running on a CentOS, RedHat or Fedora system.

 As is to be expected, the commands to find out which version of a package is installed on RedHat, CentOS and Fedora are different from the commands for Ubuntu and its derivatives like the popular Linux Mint.

-Again, there are multiple ways to get the version of packages installed on CentOS, RedHat and Fedora.
+There are multiple ways to get the version of packages installed on CentOS, RedHat and Fedora.
 You can do it via the command line or through GUI utilities.

-Let’s check out five simple methods on the command line.
+In this post, we’ll check out five simple methods to determine package version via the command line.

 1. The first command line option that comes to mind when checking for the version of an application or package on CentOS is yum info package_name.